pistoriTech/pistoriTech.github.io/README.md

-Before continuing to the process of creating and hosting your site, the following is a discussion of the some of the steps you have ideally already taken in preperation for following this readme:
+Before continuing to the process of creating and hosting your site, the following is a discussion of some of the steps you have ideally already taken in preparation for following this readme:

 * Firstly, the decision to host your resume online.
 This is key to one of Etter's basic topics for technical documentation.
 Hosting on a website allows the material to be corrected and updated almost instantly, and keeps the content as viewed by prospective employers in sync with these changes.
 Given that a resume must be accurate and ever evolving, this approach is a perfect fit for this type of documentation.

-  While GitHub version control is likely, as Etter describes, "overkill" for non-software based work, having easy access to multiple independent version of your resume is important given different versions may be more appropriate for different employers.
+  While GitHub version control is likely, as Etter describes, "overkill" for non-software based work, having easy access to multiple independent versions of your resume is important given different versions may be more appropriate for different employers.